 Breaking Tasks into Smaller Steps

 One of the most effective strategies for completing tasks is to break them down into smaller, more manageable steps.
-When we focus on the scope of a project, it can feel overwhelming, making it easy to lose motivation.
-By breaking it into smaller tasks, each one feels more achievable, and the sense of progress can help maintain momentum.
+Focusing on the scope of a project can feel overwhelming, making it easy to lose motivation.
+By breaking it down into smaller tasks, each one feels more achievable, and the sense of progress can help maintain momentum.

 Cultivating a Growth Mindset